 Accessing form settings

-The form setting options are the same whether you’re using a form on an Ontraport Page or an Ontraport Form (which you would use if you’re going to place the form on a page built with a third-party landing page builder or if you’d like your form to pop up as a lightbox on your Ontraport Page).
+The form setting options are the same whether you’re using a form on an Ontraport Page or an Ontraport Form (which you would use if you’re going to place the form on a page built with a third-party page builder or if you’d like your form to pop up as a lightbox on your Ontraport Page).

 Here’s how to access the settings for each type of form: